Facelift in San Francisco

 All facelift procedures are performed in an accredited surgical facility with general anesthesia.
 Even though this is considered an outpatient procedure, there are some cases where the patient stays overnight for monitoring.
 It is normal to experience bruising and swelling after the surgery, and patients will feel as if their face is being pulled tight.
 This subsides within a couple of weeks.
 Optimal results will be evident after several months.
 It is important that activities are limited to help create a safe and quick healing.

-San Francisco Breast Augmentation FAQ
+San Francisco Facelift FAQ

 Cosmetic surgery is constantly evolving and always finding ways to minimize the invasiveness of procedures.
-There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, microdermabrasion and chemical/laser peels.
+There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, and microdermabrasion.
 These alternatives aim to correct signs of aging such as wrinkles, as well flatten and soften folds and contours.
 The effects, while effective, are often short-term lasting about 6 months to a year.
 Although these procedures can be safely repeated, for some, a facelift may be a better, more permanent option.

 Immediately following a facelift procedure, the patient will feel tightness and a pulling sensation.
 This is normal as the facial tissues, skin and muscle adjust to their new positions.
 It is important to choose a reputable plastic surgeon that has years of experience in facial cosmetic surgery.
 A doctor with experience in facial surgery will create natural, smooth results that will last for years to come.